photoprism/photoprism-docs/docs/getting-started/updates.md

 #### MariaDB Server ####

-Our [config examples](https://dl.photoprism.app/docker/) are generally based on the latest [MariaDB Server](https://mariadb.com/kb/en/mariadb-server-release-dates/) release to take advantage of performance improvements.
+Our [config examples](https://dl.photoprism.app/docker/) are generally based on the [latest stable release](https://mariadb.com/kb/en/mariadb-server-release-dates/) to take advantage of performance improvements.
 This does not mean [older versions](index.md#databases) are no longer supported and you have to upgrade immediately.

 !!! note ""